 The scaled-back Plan C has 116 surface parking spots as well as underground residential parking for the condos.

 In December, Newtown Borough Council began a conditional use hearing for Plan A, which has 121 condos, 40,904 square feet of commercial space, a parking garage as well as underground residential parking.
-That hearing has been continued until Jan.
-10.

 Smith has also filed an application for Plan B, which includes the development of two additional acres -- the State Store property plus the adjacent municipal lot – and features civic amenities such as a creek walk and a public square.